 What is Zoho email virus?

-Phishing emails like this one aim to get the recipients to infect their computers with malware.
-They usually contain a malicious attachment or website link.
-Recipients install malware when they download and open a malicious attachment/file.
-It is important to mention that most phishing emails pretend to be official, important letters from legitimate companies, organizations, or other entities.
-Either way, it is never safe to open links or files in such emails.
+Most phishing emails claim to be official, important messages from legitimate companies, organizations, or other entities.
+In any case, it is never safe to open links or files in such emails.
 This particular malspam email is used to deliver ZLoader.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|